git-srinath/DMS3.0/doc/PKGDWJOB_PYTHON_IMPLEMENTATION.md

 ## Conclusion

-The Python implementation of PKGDWJOB with hash-based change detection provides:
+The Python implementation of PKGDMS_JOB with hash-based change detection provides:

 ✅ **Better Performance** - Up to 85% faster for wide tables
 ✅ **Cleaner Code** - Python is more maintainable than dynamic PL/SQL